wjwat/porkpy-proposal/README.md

   > Ive used poetry and pyenv; they are useful when you are working on python
   > applications that use different python versions.
 They may introduce unneeded
   > complexity for a beginner.
+* **2022-04-29 12:10PM**: I feel confident that his was the right direction to head in, but there are so many options I've hit that wall of indecision because I want to make the "right" decision.